tonyk7440/shiny_template/README.md

 # Overview
-Template for uploading to shinyproxy server
+Template for uploading to server